401(a) PlanTo enroll in Basic Retirement Plan 401(a), please click here and follow the steps provided.

 Transferring Plan Contributions

-Basic Retirement Plan funds may be transferred among or between TIAA-CREF and Fidelity Investments at any time.
+Basic Retirement Plan funds may be transferred among or between TIAA and Fidelity Investments at any time.
 Certain conditions apply when transferring money from TIAA.

 Roll over of Funds

 You may not roll over retirement plan funds from another retirement plan to the university's Basic Retirement Plan.
 This includes roll overs from a previous employer's plan, personal IRA, self-employed retirement plan, etc. or any other retirement plan such as a qualified Defined Benefit plan, qualified Defined Contribution plan, 401(a), 403(b), 401(k), SEP, or Governmental 457 pension plan.